monteslu/TrailTracker/README.md

 ## 🎯 Purpose

-- Capture 1080p 30fps images with WebP compression (92%)
+- Capture 1080p 30fps images with JPEG compression (85%)
 - Log GPS location and compass heading in JSONL format
-- Save to a uniquely named folder per route
+- Save to app-private storage per route
 - Designed for later processing using external tools

 ---